 What do you think of your body?
-Do you have a body positive image of yourself?
+Do you have a body-positive image of yourself?
 Do you like your body, trust it, love being in it?
 Do you even acknowledge this wonderful gift that enables you to move around and experience life?

-I have realised through a lot of wonderful self exploration and finally finding the right people and environments to support my relationship with my own body positive image, that when I empower my body I create an anchor for my mind to settle.
+I have realised through a lot of wonderful self-exploration and finally finding the right people and environments to support my relationship with my own body-positive image, that when I empower my body I create an anchor for my mind to settle.
 When my body is able to express itself, there is less of a battle between my mind, body and soul.
 Life just clicks.
 Does that make sense?

-My name is Abi Adams and i work as a Movement Mentor & Holistic Coach, practicing at HQ Therapy Rooms in Hackney, Central London.
+My name is Abi Adams and i work as a Movement Mentor & Holistic Coach, practising at HQ Therapy Rooms in Hackney, Central London.
 I’ve always been fascinated by the body and what it needs to make a person thrive on every possible level.

-I have become aware in my years of training just how fundamental movement is for a body positive image, mental wellbeing and emotional balance.
+I have become aware in my years of training just how fundamental movement is for a body-positive image, mental wellbeing and emotional balance.
 I have learned how movement and holistic living could work together in perfect synergy to release trauma and break negative patterns.

 And in doing so i have come to realise that my skills and experiences could enrich other people’s lives and help them to evolve, grow and flourish.